UB-Mannheim/ape/README.md

  * PHP5 or higher
  * PHP Mime Mail Parser
  * CUPS
- * wkhtmltopdf or weasyprint
+ * weasyprintf

 Installation
 ------------

-Mannheim University Library develops and installs APE as a web application on a Linux server running Debian GNU Linux (Jessie).
+Mannheim University Library develops and installs APE as a web application on a Linux server running Debian GNU Linux (Bullseye).
 Other hardware and software combinations can also be used, but might require some smaller modifications.

 See [INSTALL.md](INSTALL.md) for detailed information.